Stochastic leverage effect in high-frequency data: a Fourier based analysis: Estimation of the stochastic leverage effect in the presence of microstructure noise

 Similarly, we can also consider a second estimator of $(\ref{rho})$ by using the Fourier estimator $\eta^*_{n,M,N}$ defined in (\ref{ControlVar3}) at the numerator

-The estimators (\ref{R_T}) and (\ref{R_T*}) depend on the choice of some cutting frequencies that strongly affect the quality of the estimates.
+The estimators (\ref{R_T}) and (\ref{R_T*}) depend on the choice of the cutting frequency parameters $M$ and $N$ that strongly affect the quality of the estimates.

-For the FELs at the numerator, we follow the optimal selection strategy for the cutting frequencies $M$ and $N$ described in Section \ref{sec5.1}.
-If we have simulated data, we are going to generate a certain number of days of data and minimizing the sample variance of the FELs.
+For the FEL at the numerator, we follow the selection strategy for the parameters $M$ and $N$ described in Section \ref{sec5.1}.
+If we have simulated data, we generate a certain number of daily samples and minimize the sample variance of the FEL.
 On the other hand, if we are working in a real data framework, we need several days of observations (e.g. $100$ days) to perform the parameter selection.

 For the FEV $\tilde\sigma_{n,M}^2$ the cutting frequency is determined by minimizing the MSE estimate determined in \cite[Theorem 3]{MS08} on each day.
 Finally, for the FEVV $\tilde \gamma_{n,M,N}^2$ the frequencies $M$ and $N$ can be chosen in the range defined in \cite[Remark 4.3]{CMS15}.